-In this case, however, something more than coincidence may be at work.
+Besides, in this case, something more than coincidence may be at work.

 First, single-syllable names carry baggage.
-They are almost always nouns or verbs, and they often have unpleasant connotations.
-Consider Clay, Cox (cocks), Bush, Dole, and Gore as examples.
-In contrast, multi-syllable names are seldom common nouns or verbs, though Clinton is entering the language as a noun meaning a mendacious and pettifogging answer to a direct question.
+They are almost always verbs or common nouns, and they often have unpleasant connotations.
+Consider Clay, Cox (cocks), Bush, Dole, and Gore as examples (Trump is an exception in generally having positive connotations.)
+In contrast, multi-syllable names are seldom common nouns or verbs.
 Taylor and Carter are the only multi-syllable presidential names that also function as common nouns or verbs in English, and Carter is but rarely used.
 Because a multi-syllable name usually has no common associations, it leaves the voter free to associate the name with whatever he likes.

 Second, multi-syllable names are generally considered more aristocratic in their cadence.
-There are obvious exceptions to this rule -- Dukakis, which sounds alien and barbaric to a native English speaker, is the most obvious one.
+There are obvious exceptions to this rule -- Dukakis, which sounds alien and barbaric to a native English speaker, is the most notable.

-People are rarely, if ever, good judges of their own moods, emotions, and motives.
-So, if you asked people why they preferred McCain to Bush or Gore, few would have answered "Because I liked his name better," but that might have been one of the main reasons.
-If McCain's name had been "Tree" or "Blood", he might still have been preferred to Bush and Gore, but presumably by a lesser margin.
+People are rarely good judges of their own moods, emotions, and motives.
+So, if you asked people why they preferred Clinton to Bush or Dole, few would have answered "Because I liked his name better," but that might have been one of the reasons.
+If Clinton's name had been "Tree" or "Blood", he might still have been preferred to Bush and Dole, but presumably by a lesser margin.

 |Both candidates have the same number of syllables.
 (14)|

 |WINNING candidate has more syllables than loser.
 (30)|

 |LOSING candidate has more syllables than winner.
 (14)|